Cyborg-Ved/NewInDocker1.13/README.md

 ```
 2) Use `DOCKER_HIDE_LEGACY_COMMANDS=1 docker` to hide legacy commands.

-This may help which one new and which one old
+This may help which one new or which one old
 ```
 root@debian:~# DOCKER_HIDE_LEGACY_COMMANDS=1 docker